AmineMarnissi/TE-GAN/README.md

-# <a href="https://www.researchgate.net/publication/343167450_Task-conditioned_Domain_Adaptation_for_Pedestrian_Detection_in_Thermal_Imagery"> Thermal Image Enhancement using Generative Adversarial Network for Pedestrian Detection </a>
+# <a href="https://ieeexplore.ieee.org/document/9412331"> Thermal Image Enhancement using Generative Adversarial Network for Pedestrian Detection </a>
-## This implementation for our ICPR 2020 paper, training YOLOv3 on KAIST dataset with Task-conditioned network for Pedestrian Detection task in Thermal Domain.
+## This implementation for our ICPR 2020 paper, training YOLOv3 on KAIST dataset with ....

 ### This implementation was expanded from our previous work which was the Best Student Paper Honorable Mention Award <a href="https://github.com/mrkieumy/YOLOv3_PyTorch"> "Domain Adaptation for Privacy-Preserving Pedestrian Detection in Thermal Imagery" </a> .